CuarzoSoftware/SRM/doxygen/md/Tutorial.md

 * **initializeGL:** This event is called once after a connector is initialized with srmConnectorInitialize().
 Here you should set up all your necessary OpenGL resources, such as shaders, texture loading, etc. In this specific case, it configures the viewport using the dimensions of the current connector mode (SRMConnectorMode).
 A connector can have multiple modes, each defining resolution and refresh rate.
 Additionally, it calls srmConnectorRepaint(), which schedules a new rendering frame (paintGL() call) asynchronously.

-* **resizeGL:** This function is triggered when the current connector mode changes (set with srmConnectorSetMode()).
+* **resizeGL:** This event is triggered when the current connector mode changes (set with srmConnectorSetMode()).
 Here, the main task is to update the viewport to match the new dimensions.

-* **paintGL:** In this function, you should perform all the OpenGL rendering operations required for the current frame.
-In the provided example, the screen is cleared with a random color in each frame.
+* **paintGL:** Inside this event handler, you should perform all the OpenGL rendering operations required for the current frame.
+In the provided example, the screen is simply cleared with a random color and a new frame is scheduled with srmConnectorRepaint().

-* **pageFlipped:** This function is called when the last rendered frame is being displayed on the screen (check [Multiple Buffering](https://en.wikipedia.org/wiki/Multiple_buffering)).
+* **pageFlipped:** This event is triggered when the last rendered frame (in paintGL()) is now being displayed on the screen (check [Multiple Buffering](https://en.wikipedia.org/wiki/Multiple_buffering)).

-* **uninitializeGL:** This is called just before a connector is uninitialized.
+* **uninitializeGL:** This event is triggered just before the connector is uninitialized.
 Here you should free the resources created in initializeGL().

-This is extremely important: you must never initialize, uninitialize, or set the mode of a connector from its rendering thread.
+Important Note: It is imperative that you avoid initializing, uninitializing, or changing a connector's mode within its rendering thread, that is, from any of the event handlers.
 Doing so could lead to a deadlock or even cause your program to crash.
 Please be aware that this behavior is slated for correction in the upcoming SRM release.

 Now lets use this interface to initialize all connected connectors.